Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary to FI-based Training (Section )

+where the function $\delta_\mathcal{X}(\BFv)$ represents the characteristic function of $\mathcal{X}$. \end{theoremAp} We provide concrete examples of piecewise linear loss functions to instantiate Theorem \ref{theorem:piecewise_reformulation} in Appendix \ref{appe:fi_reformulation}, wherein we also discuss the connection to Lemma \ref{lemma:1wass_reformulation} and other reformulations.

-Particularly, we also show two concrete examples of Theorem \ref{thm:piecewise_reformulation} including the polyhedron and a convex set determined by finite convex functions, to show how to incorporate different uncertainty sets and their characteristic functions.
+Particularly, we also consider two concrete examples of Theorem \ref{theorem:piecewise_reformulation} including the polyhedron and a convex set determined by finite convex functions, to show how to incorporate different uncertainty sets and their characteristic functions.